 Glen is the founding Executive Director of the Grand Traverse Regional Land Conservancy.
-In this position he oversees the Regional Conservancy’s efforts to protect scenic, natural and farm lands in Antrim, Benzie, Grand Traverse, Kalkaska, and Manistee Counties.
-Since the Conservancy’s founding in 1991 by Rotary Charities, nearly 41,000 acres of land and over 121 miles of shoreline along the region’s scenic rivers, lakes and streams have been forever protected.
+In this position he oversees the Conservancy’s efforts to protect scenic, natural and farm lands in Antrim, Benzie, Grand Traverse, Kalkaska, and Manistee Counties.
+Since the Conservancy’s founding in 1991 by Rotary Charities, nearly 47,000 acres of land and over 150 miles of shoreline along the region’s scenic rivers, lakes and streams have been forever protected.
 Glen is a member of the Land Trust Alliance’s Leadership Council as well as a founding board member of Michigan’s Heart of the Lakes Center for Land Conservation Policy.
 He holds Bachelor and Masters degrees in Natural Resources from the University of Michigan.
-Glen lives in an historic farmhouse on the Old Mission Peninsula with his wife, Becky, and their sons, Martin, William and Leonard where he enjoys hobbies including playing the piano, barn restoration, studying American history and growing Riesling grapes.
+Glen lives in an historic farmhouse on the Old Mission Peninsula with his wife, Becky, and their sons, William, Martin and Leonard where he enjoys hobbies including playing the piano, barn restoration, studying American history and growing Riesling grapes.

 Growing up downstate, Katie’s love of the outdoors was enriched by living on Lake Sherwood and camping throughout the United States National Parks system with her family every summer.
 Katie attended Michigan State University where she earned a Bachelor of Arts degree in Psychology and has a true passion for inspiring and connecting people.
-Before joining the Conservancy team, Katie worked in local government as the Administration Manager for Grand Traverse County and most recently as the Deputy City Clerk for the City of Traverse City.
+Before joining the Conservancy team, Katie worked in local government as the Administration Manager for Grand Traverse County and as the Deputy City Clerk for the City of Traverse City.
 Katie also served as the Traverse Area Chamber of Commerce Vice Chair for the Leadership Committee and is a Leadership Grand Traverse graduate.
-Katie is thrilled to be working alongside an amazing team of staff, board members and volunteers who value nature not only for its own sake, but also for the quality of life is provides people.
-In her free time, Katie enjoys life in the outdoors with her three children, running, road biking, skate skiing and attending Michigan State Football / Basketball games
+Katie is thrilled to be working alongside an amazing team of staff, board members, and volunteers who value nature not only for its own sake but for the quality of life it provides people.